-Join Curt Frye for an in-depth discussion in this video Creating a calculation using mathematical operators, part of Up and Running with VBA in Excel.
+Join Curt Frye for an in-depth discussion in this video Creating a calculation using mathematical operators, part of Learning VBA in Excel (2010).

 As I've shown you in movies throughout this course, you can perform mathematical calculations within Excel VBA.
 You use the same operators as you would find in the Excel client program.
 In this movie, I'll show you a number of examples of how to use arithmetic operators in your code.
 So I'll open up the VBA, the Visual Basic Editor.
 The first mathematical operator I'll discuss is the equal to sign.
 Use it here to assign a value to a variable, so the currency total of the first order is = 310.25, and of the second it's 102.69.